Holtville, California: Police Department

 The city formerly had its own police force, but police protection is now provided by the Imperial County Sheriff's Department.

 Utilities

 The city provides its own water and sewer service.
 Trash services are provided by CR&R. Other utility providers for Holtville are Southern California Gas, Imperial Irrigation District, AT&T California, and Spectrum.

 Pete Mellinger Alamo River Trail

 A trail was constructed in the 2010s that begins along Evan Hewes Highway and ends at the Holtville Skatepark.
 The trail was dedicated to former city planning commissioner, Pete Mellinger.

 In literature

-"The 1911 novel and the 1926 silent film, The Winning of Barbara Worth, was set and then filmed in the area.
+The 1926 silent film The Winning of Barbara Worth, based on the 1911 novel of that name, was set and then filmed in the area.
 The city was featured in Milton J. Silverman's bestselling novel "Open and Shut," which chronicled the true crime story of Norma Winters, a Holtville resident who contracted for the death of her husband during the summer of 1974.